zanaptak/IdGenerator/README.md

 let myId = idGenerator.Next()

-// Get the timestamp from an id as a DateTimeOffset let timestamp = IdGenerator.ExtractTimestamp(myId)
+// Get the timestamp from an id as a DateTimeOffset let date = IdGenerator.ExtractDate(myId)

-// Create a generator instance for Large ids let idGenLarge = IdGenerator(IdSize.Large)
+// Create a generator instance for Small ids let idGenSmall = IdGenerator(IdSize.Small)

-// Create a generator instance for Large ids using Microsecond time precision let idGenMicro = IdGenerator(IdSize.Large, IdTimePrecision.Microsecond)
+// Create a generator instance for Large ids using Microsecond time precision let idGenLargeMicro = IdGenerator(IdSize.Large, IdTimePrecision.Microsecond)

 // Create a generator that buffers 100 random data blocks between calls to the crypto RNG source let idBuffer = IdGenerator(bufferCount=100)